KrishnaBhat00/ctf-writeups/misc/google-forms.md

 ```
 [[367298180,"1. fuck",null,3,[[1512361774,[["me",null,-2,null,0],["in",null,-3,null,0],["the",null,-3,null,0],["ass",null,-3,null,0],["hole",null,-3,null,0]],1,null,null,null,null,null,0]],null,null,null,null,null,null,[null,"1. fuck"]],
 ```
 The larger array refers to the section, titled `"1. fuck"` with the number `367298180`.
 The question number is `1512361774`.
 I don't know what every factor refers to but, there is than an array of answer options.
-The first option is the visible answer (`"me"`), with third option refering to the page it leads to (`-2`).
+The first option is the visible answer (`"me"`), with third option referring to the page it leads to (`-2`).
 The `-3` option means the submit page, whereas `-2` refers to another section.
 In the challenge, all page numbers were longer (like `556692759`), but the last question featured `-2` for the incorrect answers (leading to another section), and -3 for the last correct answer.

 ## More
-Among all the google analytics mining your forms for data, there is a single POST request that incldues all the important information.
+Among all the google analytics mining your forms for data, there is a single POST request that includes all the important information.
 ```
 POST /forms/d/e/1FAIpQLSc-A-Vmx_Te-bAqnu3TrRj-DAsYTgn52uSk92v3fECQb3T83A/formResponse HTTP/2
 Host: docs.google.com